St Anselm of Canterbury was a Benedictine monk, abbot and Archbishop of Canterbury.

 Today’s Catholic Quote:

-Whoever, like St. Anselm, contends for the Church’s rights, is fighting on the side of God against the tyranny of Satan.
+Whoever, like St Anselm of Canterbury, contends for the Church’s rights, is fighting on the side of God against the tyranny of Satan.

 Powered By SEO Experts